 China is one market to impose strict regulation that impacted prices.
 In February 2018, the country blocked its citizens from accessing websites that offer cryptocurrency trading services, prompting a 15% fall in Bitcoin and 20% plunge for Ether.
 Similarly, in January 2018, Bitcoin’s price was hit by new South Korean legislation requiring traders to reveal their identity.

 There are more than 2,000 cryptocurrencies available to trade, as of November 2018.
 As more and more cryptocurrencies enter the market, underpinned by faster and more efficient networks, the status of existing coins may be threatened.
-For example, the network transaction value of TRON (TRX), as of October 2018, exceeded that of larger market-cap cryptocurrencies such as Bitcoin, Ether and XRP.
+For example, the network transaction value of TRON (TRX), as of October 2018, exceeded that of larger market-cap cryptocurrencies such as Bitcoin and Ether.
 Also, some sources list more than 900 cryptocurrencies classed as ‘deceased’ thus far, indicating the stiff competition faced by each coin.*

 Top Tips for Trading Cryptocurrencies